Phillip-England/xerus/README.md

 app.global(XerusMw.serveFavicon)
 ```

-Now all files located in `/static` will be available on the server.

 ### Routers
 What if you want to apply a middleware to only *certain* routes?
 That's what `Router` is for.

 Spawn a `Router`:
 ```ts
 const app = new Xerus()
 let apiRouter = app.spawnRouter('/api')

 type User = {